VincentSchmid/AOE_Shirts-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Helper tool to post images of products on instagram or sites like eaby.
-Contains a library and cli written in python that removes the background of passed images.
+Contains a library, cli and api written in python that removes the background of passed images.
 Background can be set.

 <!-- GETTING STARTED -->